-We define the effective date of a law to be the date it was first enforced, either as prescribed in the law itself, or after any period of enjoinment, if applicable.
+in the law itself, or after any period of enjoinment, if applicable.
 A period where a law was not enforced due to ongoing or completed litigation is not considered to have an effective law.
-We record the effective date for each state law or regulation separately for requirements that apply to all facilities versus only facilities providing second-trimester abortions.18 Providers of second trimester abortions are a small minority of all abortion providers, as the vast majority of abortions occur in the first trimester.
+We record the effective date for each state law or regulation separately for requirements that apply to all facilities versus only facilities providing second-trimester abortions.
+Providers of second trimester abortions are a small minority of all abortion providers, as the vast majority of abortions occur in the first trimester.
 Therefore, in this analysis, we focus on regulations coded as applying to all providers.
-We also focus on TRAP laws implemented post-Casey as pre-Casey TRAP laws were almost entirely passed in the 1970s and 1980s and were quite different politically and in enforcement.19
+We also focus on TRAP laws implemented post-Casey, as pre-Casey TRAP laws and were quite different politically and in enforcement.

 In our analysis, our main independent variable of interest is a binary indicator for the presence of any TRAP law.
-We also explore impacts of each of the four TRAP types individually in Appendix A. We treat each type of TRAP law as binary.20 However, for three of the four types of TRAP laws we coded, the level of stringency can vary.
+We also explore impacts of each of the four TRAP types individually in Appendix B. We treat each type of TRAP law as binary.
+However, for three of the four types of TRAP laws we coded, the level of stringency can vary.
 For example, some states require all physicians in the clinic performing abortions to have admitting privileges.
 Other states require at least one physician in the clinic to meet the requirement.
 A less stringent version requires clinics to have an agreement with an external physician who has admitting privileges.
 Further, at each of these levels, some states require this without exception, while others allow that clinics meet this regulations or a separately specified transfer agreement regulation.
-In Appendix B, we define the levels of stringency and explore the impact of a change in the level of stringency for admitting, transfer, and building regulations.
+In Appendix C, we define the levels of stringency and explore the impact of a change in the level of stringency for admitting, transfer, and building regulations.
+We additionally test whether the impact of a TRAP law differs according to whether other abortion policies were in place at the time of TRAP law implementation.

 Table 1 presents TRAP laws that apply to all providers and were implemented between 1993 and 2013, with information on type.
 This table also indicates which of these laws are excluded from each type of analysis in the paper and the reason for each exclusion.
-Other categories of excluded TRAP laws (pre-Casey, too recent for our data, or only applying to 2nd trimester or later providers) are presented in Table 2.
-Figure 2 shows the states included in any of our analyses and the corresponding years of TRAP law implementation.
-Brief descriptions of the policy history on which our legal coding is based are provided for each state in Appendix D.
+Other categories of excluded TRAP laws (pre-Casey, too recent for our data, or only applying to 2nd trimester or later providers) are presented in Table A.1.
+Figure A.1 shows the states included in any of our analyses and the corresponding years of TRAP law implementation.
+Brief descriptions of the policy history on which our legal coding is based are provided for each state in Appendix F.

-18A few laws are specific to providers that provide surgical abortion, providers that provide medication abortion, or first-trimester providers.
+&lt;sup>17A few laws are specific to surgical abortion providers, medication abortion providers, or first-trimester providers.
 In each of these cases we included these regulations with those that apply to all facilities because the vast majority of abortion providers do provide first-trimester abortions, surgical abortions, and medication abortions.

-19In a robustness check, we exclude the two states from our analysis that implemented a post-Casey TRAP law following a pre-Casey TRAP law, given the potential concern that the state was already previously treated (see Appendix Table C.1).
+&lt;sup>18In a robustness check, we exclude the two states from our analysis that implemented a post-Casey TRAP law following a pre-Casey TRAP law, given the potential concern that the state was already previously treated (see Appendix Table E.3).

-20In our analysis, we define an admitting privileges regulation as one that requires at least one of the clinic's own physicians to have admitting privileges.
+&lt;sup>19In our analysis, we define an admitting privileges regulation as one that requires at least one of the clinic's own physicians to have admitting privileges.
 We define a transfer agreement regulation as requiring either a formal agreement or a plan or protocol.